monerium/smart-contracts/docs/migrating_V1_to_V2.md

 ```sh
 forge script script/deploy.s.sol:ControllerEUR --rpc-url $RPC_URL --broadcast --etherscan-api-key $ETHERSCAN_API_KEY --verify $VERIFIER_URL
 ```

-3. Your V2 `Proxy` and `Implementation` contracts are now deployed and verified on the blockchain explorer.
+Your V2 `Proxy` and `Implementation` contracts are now deployed and verified on the blockchain explorer.

 ### 2. Configuring the `V2` contract.

 Provide `admin` and `system` roles to the `wallet` used for the migration (the same one used for deployment).
-These roles are crucial early in the fund migration process for adding `MintAllowance`.
+These roles are crucial early in the fund migration process to set `MintAllowance`.

 1. Set the following environment variables in your terminal:
 ```sh